jjfiv/cs145-f2021/src/syllabus.md

 - ***Lectures will be available "Hyflex", that is: in-person and remotely***.
 We will have lectures consisting of presentations, discussions, and in-class exercises / questions.
 - ***Labs will be run in-person, except for lab W*** with a focus on supporting the weekly independent programming assignments ("projects").
 In a way, they will be like focused, mandatory office-hours.

+## Attendance & Masking Policy

+As of the start of the semester, Middlebury College is requiring masks for all indoor events.
+Since our class is an indoor event, we will all be wearing masks under that policy.
+While the college may lift this restriction at some point this semester, CS145 will maintain a mandatory mask requirement throughout the semester.
+Anyone wishing to attend without mask restrictions are encouraged to join via Zoom instead of in-person (link available on our [Canvas site](https://middlebury.instructure.com/courses/9217)).

 ## TA/Tutoring Sessions

 Information about the tutors can be found at [go/cstutors](http://go.middlebury.edu/cstutors/).